Transparency Statement

 Information collected from another person or agency

 This may include us receiving or requesting information from other people or agencies.
-Any such information will be gathered in accordance with our statutory powers or other lawful authority and in compliance with the relevant legislation and any information sharing agreements, as described in the section How do we collect information?.
+Any such information will be gathered in accordance with our statutory powers or other lawful authority and in compliance with the relevant legislation and any information sharing agreements.

 We may also collect publicly available information – for example from social media, news reporting, and press releases – where this would assist us in carrying out any MBIE functions, including to verify information that is collected by other means.